Back to Research

 Do people buy Yes more than they buy No?

-Base Rates: Single-market events resolve NO 59% of the time
+Base rates: single-market events resolve NO 59% of the time

 The result: 41% YES, 59% NO. A naive NO bet wins roughly 6 in 10 times.

 But this isn't uniform.
-The category breakdown is where it gets interesting:
+The category breakdown is where it gets interesting.

-The difference between categories is by our estimation, a question design effect.
+The difference between categories is, by our estimation, a question-design effect.
 Polymarket predominantly frames markets around whether specific events will occur, and the default outcome in the real world is that specific things don't happen by specific dates.
-A naive no bet on the lower end wins even more frequently.
+A naive NO bet on the lower end wins even more frequently.

 Hypothesis: what we tested and how